-Go with a model that offers the features and specs you want standard and then add smart upgrades for your new manufactured home.
+Go with a model that offers the features and specs you want most as standard options and then add smart upgrades for your new manufactured home build.

-Most experts will advise home buyers to spend money on construction upgrades in their new manufactured home.
+Most experts will advise new manufactured home buyers to spend money on construction upgrades before cosmetic updates.

-You can’t go wrong with increased energy efficiency, better protections from the weather, and better construction specs.
+You can’t go wrong with increased energy efficiency, better protection from the weather, and better construction specs.
 A better-built home will usually have a better resale value in the future.